 - Campaign to highlight key milestones in the project adoption process, from the launch and ongoing training, with helpful tutorials and early success stories.

 - Invite users to provide feedback on the new BI platform via a weekly email or an online poll survey.

 - Host after work or other types of social events to provide users with tips and a relaxed atmosphere for a Q&A session.

 Even if the BI platform that you are introducing is very intuitive, different teams may use it in different ways and sharing successful use cases will speed up the overall users’ adoption.
 Make the most of the resources provided by the BI specialist that you have selected and made them your own.
-For example on the resources page of ClicData, you will find an extensive documentation center, a dedicated YouTube channels with several tutorials, a user forum, and Q&A. The BI software team may also propose webinars on a regular basis to which you can invite your own user base.
-Sometimes your users will be more excited using external support rather than the good old training tools that your company usually offer.
-That’s why you should open all possible communication channels made available by your BI software provider such as support ticketing and in-app chat.
+For example on the resources page of ClicData, you will find an extensive documentation center, dedicated YouTube channels with several tutorials, a user forum, and Q&A. The BI software team may also propose webinars on a regular basis to which you can invite your own user base.
+Sometimes your users will be more excited using external support rather than the good old training tools that your company usually offers.
+That’s why you should open all possible communication channels made available by your BI software providers such as support ticketing and in-app chat.
 If they use these channels, it’s good news!
 It means that they are getting excited and trying to learn more.

 Success is contagious, and when you share the success one team has had using a new tool, you increase the potential ROI from your BI platform because you inspire others to use it in new ways.
 A variety of training options can be implemented to encourage Best practice sharing such as:

 • Face to face training sessions where top users can showcase how they use their dashboards.

 • Online videos featuring these success stories and spreading the word faster.